What is human language? How might it have evolved? (PDF)

 But I think the phenomenon is much more common than has been realised.
 I try to show how the use of such semantic functions taking linguistic and non-linguistics arguments can be predicted on the basis of Grice's theory of communication, and draw some conclusions regarding the evolution of language, and the relations between linguistic and non-linguistic mental functions.

-From this viewpoint, communication is creative (mostly but not always collaborative) problem-solving, not the transmission and decoding of some signal or the transmission of mental content from one individual another.
+From this viewpoint, communication (verbal or non-verbal) is creative, mostly, but not always, collaborative, problem-solving, not the transmission and decoding of some signal or the transmission of mental content from one individual another.
 So the ability to use a language is just a special case of a more general ability to solve problems by combining different kinds of competence.

-This is related to the amazing invention of a sign language by Nicaraguan deaf children and to arguments for the evolution of inner structured languages prior to the evolution of language for communication.
+This is related to the amazing invention of a sign language by Nicaraguan deaf children and to arguments for the evolution of internal richly structured languages prior to the evolution of language for communication.
 This is a discussion paper and everything is still tentative.
 Comments and criticisms welcome.

 A talk based on a subset of these ideas was given at the University of Birmingham on 5th March 2007, available in PDF format here: